Bug Fixes, Identity Systems, and Responsive Design

 What's Interesting About Today

-The morning was pure debugging—small, specific problems with big consequences.
+The morning was focused validation: small, specific workflow gaps that needed clear guards before broader use.
 The afternoon built infrastructure (identity ground truth) that enables confidence in the system.
-The evening was UX iteration that makes the platform actually usable on phones.
+The evening was UX iteration that makes the platform easier to use on phones.

 Three different modes of work in one day.
 Debugging, architecture, and interface design.
 All ship at the same time.